What is The Forest School?

 Learning Approach + Curriculum

-The Forest School approach is to guide and facilitate children as they learn through their play and learning opportunities.
+The Forest School approach is to guide and facilitate children as they learn through their play and discoveries.
 Teachers use a student led, inquiry based approach when developing sessions which is described as an Emergent Curriculum.

-An Emergent Curriculum is a learning philosophy that is based on the democratic process and allowing individual needs, interests and passions to be fostered.
+An Emergent Curriculum is a learning philosophy that is based on the democratic process that allows individual needs, interests and passions to be fostered.
 Real-life, authentic and meaningful learning occurs naturally and teachable moments are captured.

 Teachers facilitate student learning by providing a variety of tools, resources and experiences that guide students to observe, reflect and find answers to their own questions.
 This builds independence and independent thinking.

-Children thrive at The Forest School because we teach children - not curriculum.
+Children thrive at The Forest School because we teach to the child - not to the curriculum.

 Meet the team.

 The Forest School is a not-for-profit social enterprise committed to improving outcomes for children through nature-based play and learning.
-It was founded by Tennille and Gavin Murdoch, both highly experienced educators and is supported by a professional advisory committee.
+It was founded in 2016 by Tennille and Gavin Murdoch; both highly experienced educators and is supported by exceptional staff and a professional advisory board.

 Founder | Education Director